Arjun Kannan product / systems / signal

 What I care about

-Products that help someone make a better decision in a messy real workflow, not a clean demo.
+Tools that hold up in a real workflow, not just a clean demo.

 About

-My original plan was academic.
-Both of my parents have PhDs, and for a long time I assumed I would do the same.
-At Cornell I studied applied physics because it sat in the middle of the things I liked most: fundamental science, real systems, and hard problems that still had some contact with the world.
+Both of my parents have PhDs, so the assumed path was academic.
+I studied applied physics at Cornell because it sat between the things I liked most: fundamental science, real systems, and hard problems that still mattered outside a classroom.

-Software showed up sideways.
-I was working in an electron microscopy lab and wrote code to make magnetic-noise setup faster.
-It cut down manual work, it was useful right away, and it was the first time I felt how powerful software is when it closes a loop for someone.
-That pulled me out of the original plan.
+Software came in through the side door.
+I was in an electron microscopy lab and wrote code to make a magnetic-noise setup faster.
+It saved hours of manual work immediately.
+That was the first time I felt what software could do when it closes a loop for someone, and it pulled me off the original track.

 The industries have changed since then.
-At BlackRock I worked on making institutional systems more usable for advisors.
-At Climb it was underwriting against outcomes instead of surface-level safety.
-Now at ResiDesk it is turning everyday resident conversations into something operators can act on before issues get expensive.
+At BlackRock I worked on making institutional tools usable for advisors.
+At Climb Credit we underwrote against outcomes, not surface-level safety.
+At ResiDesk we turn resident conversations into something operators can act on before small problems get expensive.

-I came back six months later, interviewed again, and ended up in New York.
-It was also the first place where I saw how much better I work when the problem has real context.
+I came back six months later, re-interviewed, and moved to New York.
+It was the first place I noticed how much better I work when the problem has real stakes.

-Instead of asking who looked safest on paper, we asked what happened to earnings after the program.
-That changed underwriting, product, and data, and helped annual loan volume grow from $1 million to $300 million.
+Instead of who looks safest on paper, we asked what happens to earnings after the program.
+That reframed underwriting, product, and data, and took annual loan volume from $1 million to $300 million.

-Residents already tell operators what matters.
-The job is to make those conversations useful earlier, for the resident and for the operator, before the issue gets expensive.
+Residents tell operators what matters every day.
+The work is making those conversations useful before the issue gets expensive.

 Work